insightcrunch/insightcrunch/_posts/2011-08-29-how-is-south-point-going-to-change-with-the-cbse-board-being-introduced.md

 ---
 layout: post
+title: "South Point School Adds CBSE Board: What Changes"
-title: "How is South Point going to change with the CBSE board being introduced"
+post_title: "How is South Point going to change with the CBSE board being introduced"
 date: 2011-08-29
 categories: ["Leisure"]
 tags: ["Analysis and Opinions"]